how to overcome The Challenges of incorporating technology and online training into leadership development

 FlashPoint’s Tips + Tricks for virtual learning:

 - Content originally created for the traditional in-person sessions doesn’t always map well to a virtual classroom setting.
-Be prepared to allocate more time for strategizing, creating, and practicing each session than for facilitating at a physical session.
+Be prepared to allocate more time for strategizing, creating, and reforming each session so that your program will translate in a virtual setting.
+Reconfiguring your content may take more time than usual, but will ultimately contribute to your program’s effectiveness and participants’ success later in their organization.

 - Virtual sessions are often accompanied with a slow start.
 Starting a virtual session can take more time than an in-person session.
-Participants have a few tasks to check off before they even enter the “classroom,” including:
+Plan for participants to complete a few tasks to check off before they even enter the “classroom,” including:

 - Locate login credentials